ARVI

 ARVI is a Michelin-starred restaurant in Quebec City, Canada.

 Recognition

 In 2025, the restaurant received a Michelin star in Quebec's inaugural Michelin Guide.

-The restaurant was ranked #1 in Air Canada's annual list of 10 best new restaurants in Canada in 2019.
+It was ranked #1 in Air Canada's annual list of 10 best new restaurants in Canada in 2019.

 Canada's 100 Best Restaurants Ranking

-The restaurant debuted on Canada's 100 Best Restaurants in 2020 at #48.
+The restaurant debuted on Canada's 100 Best Restaurants in 2020 at number 48.
 It ranked annually each year until the 2025 publication, when it fell off the list.